llogiq/mutagen/README.md

 ```

 This ensures the mutation will only be active in test mode.
 Now you can run `cargo test` as always, which will mutate your code and write a list of mutations in `target/mutagen/mutations.txt`.
 For every mutation, counting from one, you can run the test binary with the environment variable `MUTATION_COUNT=1 target/debug/myproj-123456`, `MUTATION_COUNT=2 ..`, etc.

+To automate this install the runner.
+Run `cargo install` in the runner dir.
+Compile the test for the project under test (`cargo +nightly test --no-run`).
+Run `cargo mutagen`.

 ### Contributing